Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 ### Centralised Logs

-We are in the process of integrating centralised logs validation for our vms in the development environment.
+We integrated centralised logs validation for our vms in the development environment.
 To enable it, you need to follow the steps below:
 1. Create a **host_params.json** file in the **shared** directory with the following two properties:
   - **ip**: The ip of your local machine
   - **dns**: The ip of a dns server your local machine uses